elesiuta/picosnitch/README.md

 }
 ```
 - the connection log is stored in `~/.config/picosnitch/snitch.db`
+  - used for `picosnitch view`
 - the error log is stored in `~/.config/picosnitch/error.log`
+  - may be caused by a bug in picosnitch, or maybe another program is doing something sketchy
 # building from source
 - install from source using python 3 with
 `python setup.py install --user`